Package swingtree

 public final class UIForTable<T extends JTable> extends UIForAnySwing<UIForTable<T>,T>

-A SwingTree builder node designed for configuring JTable instances allowing for a fluent API to build tables in a declarative way.
+A SwingTree declarative builder designed for configuring JTable instances allowing for a fluent API to build tables in a declarative way.

 • Method Details